March 30, 2008

 Remember to always roll your lentil beads in only one direction.
 If you switch directions, the beautiful swirly pattern will unswirl and become all muddled.
 Referring to them as "muddled beads" just doesn't have the same ring now does it :-).

-"Lentil or Swirly Beads" Video Description: The full version of this tutorial is currently posted in the VIP backstage members area.
 Although the lentil bead design is pretty simple, it does take some practice to get the technique right for rolling them by hand.
-The topics covered in this video include:
+The topics covered in this “Lentil Swirly Beads” video include:

 - Using the plexiglas acrylic sheet from the Amaco Professional Bead Rack for rolling polymer clay lentil bead shapes by hand.